Skip to Main Content

 Overview: Most federal student loans don’t require a credit check, so these loans are easily the best option for students with poor credit or no credit history.
 Federal student loans also come with competitive interest rates, and you may choose from several repayment options.
 Graduate students may borrow up to their full cost of attendance in grad PLUS loans, while Direct Subsidized and Unsubsidized Loans have borrowing caps for graduate and undergraduate students.

-Why federal student loans are best overall: Federal student loans are available to every borrower, regardless of creditworthiness or financial health.
+Why federal student loans are best overall: Federal student loans are available to almost every student, regardless of creditworthiness or financial health.
 Plus, each type of federal loan offers the same interest rate to all borrowers, so you'll know your rate before applying.

 Min. credit score: